codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

   We haven't discussed deep networks much yet. but imagine we had multiple Convolution layers.
 You can quickly see that even with a stride of 1, we end up with a tiny output matrix quickly.
  - We add a border of 0's around our input. basically this is equivalent of adding a black border around an image (we can set our padding to 2 if needed)

+**Keras supports these types of padding:**

+  Valid padding, which menas no padding

+  Same padding, which menas zero padding

+  Causal padding, which applys to your Conv1D model to pad zeroes to the front of your inputs.

 ### Calculating our Convolution Output